"The knife is sharpened on a stone, people are strengthened in adversity."

 Self-reliance.
 Resilience through adversity.
 The same themes from his sent-down years, now applied to a nation of 1.4 billion.

-At home, Xi continues consolidating the system he's built.
-His name is enshrined in party doctrine alongside Mao and Deng.
+At home, Xi's name is enshrined in party doctrine alongside Mao and Deng.
+No successor is visible.
+No faction has room to organize.
 The sent-down youth who arrived at that remote village with suitcases of books has created a political structure designed, above all, to ensure that no one can ever do to him what was done to his father.
+Whether that structure survives him — or collapses the moment the one person it was built around is gone — is the question history will answer.

 The Costs of a Psychology That Works